SomerEsat/ethereum-staking-guides/README.md

 ### Install Node Exporter

-Prometheus will proivde metrics about the beacon chain and validators.
+Prometheus will provide metrics about the beacon chain and validators.
 If we want metrics about our Ubuntu instance, we'll need an extension called [Node_Exporter](https://github.com/prometheus/node_exporter).
-You can find the latest stable version [here](https://prometheus.io/download/) if you want to specify a diffent version below.
+You can find the latest stable version [here](https://prometheus.io/download/) if you want to specify a different version below.

 ```
 cd ~